Minneapolis City Council members press police chief for response to rising crime

-Council President Lisa Bender described conversations with constituents who said responding patrol officers told them they weren’t enforcing crime and the bloodshed would continue unless the city hired more police, an observation echoed by several of her colleagues.
+Council President Lisa Bender described conversations with constituents who said responding patrol officers told them that they weren’t enforcing laws and that the bloodshed would continue unless the city hired more police, an observation echoed by several of her colleagues.

 Arradondo called her comments “troubling to hear” and promised he would address the issue with departmental supervisors.
 Noting that some residents feel apprehensive about calling police and that others have said they felt they were being held hostage by the current environment, Arradondo said, many people will need to make compromises while they work to reimagine public safety.
 That could, he said, include council members.